suryakantchavan/SwaggerPetStoreAPIAutomation/README.md

 4.Maven
 5.apache log4j
 6.Lombok
-7.docker (for report portal conatiner )
+7.docker- for running report portal container

 For TestDataGeneration have used Java Faker API